Call Us 24/7 For A Free Legal Consultation

 Talk To The Police – Answer openly and honestly to the police officer’s questions, but try not to implicate any fault of your own during the interview.
 Small errors such as saying “I’m sorry” or “I didn’t mean to” could end up costing you big time when you go to court.
 The police report will be available to you from the police station that handled the accident.

-See A Medical Doctor – Go see your doctor even if you only think you had small injuries.
-Many times, these injuries can grow worse over time and due to the adrenaline from the accident, you may have injuries that you don’t notice at the time.
+See A Medical Doctor – Go get medical attention right away, even if you only think you had small injuries.
+Many times, these injuries can grow worse over time and due to the adrenaline from the accident, you may have injuries that you don’t notice at the time, so make sure you get medical treatment right away.
 This doctor’s exam will prove very beneficial in the event that you decide to file a lawsuit in regards to the truck accident.
 Proper medical care is important whether you have serious injuries or not as minor injuries could turn for the worst if not evaluated by your doctor thoroughly.

-Contact Our Commercial Trucking Accident Attorneys – Never try to settle anything with insurance companies or other officials relating to the accident without the proper representation.
-Even the smallest hiccups in what you say to these people can mess up the outcome of your case so make sure you contact our truck accident lawyers at Rector Stuzynski LLC so you get a fair chance at winning your suit.
+Contact Our Commercial Trucking Accident Attorneys – Never try to settle anything with insurance carriers or other officials relating to the accident without the proper representation.
+Even the smallest hiccups in what you say to these people can mess up the outcome of your case so make sure you contact our truck accident lawyers at Rector Stuzynski Law Firm so you get a fair chance at winning your suit.

 Using The Trucks Black Box To Settle Cases

-Every commercial tractor trailer is equipped with a “black box” that tracks all kinds of different information about the semi-truck.
+In the trucking industry, every commercial tractor trailer is equipped with a “black box” that the truck company uses to track all kinds of different information about the semi-truck.
 They track things from fuel efficiency to mechanical problems to whether or not the brakes were applied.
 This means there is a lot of data that can be used to prove fault in a semi-truck accident.

 The sensors on each truck include Electronic Control Modules(ECM), Event Data Recorders(EDR), and Electronic Logging Devices(ELD).
 These sensors are required by the NHTSA on all commercial trucks and because of that, injury claims involving trucks come with a lot more data to examine than typical car accidents.

-At Rector Stuzynski LLC, we have years of experience dealing with semi truck crashes and identifying the real cause of accidents by using the “black box” to our clients advantage in proving their case.
-Many lawyers don’t understand or even know about these devices, but we use it constantly for the clients benefit.
-Don’t let your case get handled by someone who doesn’t know the key details, give us a call today for a free consultation.
+At Rector Stuzynski Law Firm, we have years of experience dealing with semi truck crashes and identifying the real cause of accidents by using the “black box” to our clients advantage in proving their case.
+Many lawyers don’t understand or even know about these devices, but we use them constantly for the clients benefit.
+Don’t let your case get handled by someone who doesn’t know the key details, give us a call today for a free consultation with a top rated personal injury attorney that cares about their clients and cares about getting you maximum compensation.

 Contact Us For Help With Your Case